-Annie Chalex Boyle is an Assistant Professor of Violin at Texas Tech University where she teaches graduate and undergraduate courses in applied music, chamber music, and pedagogy.
+Annie Chalex Boyle is currently an Assistant Professor of Violin at Texas Tech University.
 She is internationally recognized as a chamber musician, soloist, and teacher.
 Her playing has been hailed by critics as “brilliant” (Kalamazoo Gazette) and “eloquent and poignant” (The San Antonio Express Journal).
 Ms. Chalex Boyle has won prizes at the Seventeen Magazine/General Motors National Competition and the Irving M. Klein International String Competition, and was a finalist in the Yehudi Menuhin International Violin Competition and the Stulberg International String Competition.
 She was also the Grand Prize Winner of the Junior Division of the Fischoff Chamber Music Competition.
-In the Spring of 2014, she will be releasing a CD on the Centaur Label featuring the complete works for violin and piano by Maurice Ravel with pianist David Palmer.
+In the Spring of 2016, she will be releasing a CD on the Centaur Label featuring the complete works for violin and piano by Maurice Ravel with pianist David Palmer.

 She received her Bachelor of Music degree from the University of Southern California where she studied with Robert Lipsett (cum laude) and her Master of Music degree from the Juilliard School where she studied with Robert Mann and Felix Galimir.
 She has also studied with Roland and Almita Vamos at the Music Center of the North Shore in Winnetka, IL.